ihough/bibtools/README.md

     * Click 'ADD KEY' > 'Create new key'
     * Choose 'JSON' key type and click 'CREATE'.
 This will download a JSON key file.

-5. Move the JSON key file that was downloaded to the `keys/` directory of this repository and prefix the filename with `google-sheets-key`
+5. Move the JSON key file that was downloaded to the `keys/` directory of this repository and rename it so the filename starts with `google-sheets-key` e.g. `google-sheets-key_original-filename.json`

 6. Share the Google Sheet listing the papers with the service account